Roberto Burioni: 2004–2016: Università Vita-Salute San Raffaele

-2016–present day: stand against the antivaccination movement and continuous career
+2016–present day: Stand against the antivaccination movement and continuous career

 Burioni is an active campaigner against the antivaccination movement and rose to fame in Italy after an appearance on the TV talk show Virus in 2016, on the national TV channel Rai 2.
 The majority of the segment was given to Red Ronnie, a DJ, and former actress Eleonora Brigliadori, both of whom hold antivaccination positions.
 Burioni was left with only a few minutes in which to rebut the misinformation.
 In response, Burioni posted to Facebook giving his version of the facts.
 The post was read by over 5 million people in one day.
 The TV show "Virus" was eventually canceled at the end of the season.
 Since then he has developed a large following on social media with almost 480,000 followers on Facebook and over 114,000 followers on Twitter.

-In 2017, he authored the book "Il vaccino non è un'opinione: Le vaccinazioni spiegate a chi proprio non le vuole capire" ("The vaccine is not an opinion: Vaccinations, explained to those who just do not want to understand them") which won the 2017 Premio Asimov (Asimov Award), an annual award established by the Gran Sasso Science Institute of L'Aquila awarded to books of science dissemination published in Italy during the previous year.
+In 2017, Burioni authored the book Il vaccino non è un'opinione: Le vaccinazioni spiegate a chi proprio non le vuole capire ("The Vaccine Is Not an Opinion: Vaccinations, Explained to Those Who Just Do Not Want to Understand Them"), which won the 2017 Asimov Award, an annual award established by the Gran Sasso Science Institute of L'Aquila awarded to books of science dissemination published in Italy during the previous year.
 In 2018, Burioni, along with several colleagues, created the website Medical Facts.
-Articles on the site are written by medical scientists, doctors and other health professionals with the intent of promoting news and advice on a range of health issues.
+Articles on the site are written by medical scientists, doctors, and other health professionals with the intent of promoting news and advice on a range of health issues.